weefbellington/screenplay/README.md

 Screenplay makes it possible to run all of the application code in a single Activity, without relying on Fragments.
 It provides a number of tools for building lean, simple apps:

 **A unifying UI abstraction:**
-Screenplay applications are built out of objects called Stages.
-The role of the Stage is the role is similar to an Activity, Dialog or Fragment in another application.
-A in your app may consist of a single full-screen Stage and multiple modal (floating) Stages.
-Modal Stages can be used to create effects like dialogs, drawers, panels, etc.
+The building block of a screenplay application is the Stage.
+Each Stage is associated with single View.
+Simple screens consist of a single Stage.
+In more complex screens, floating stages can be used to create effects like dialogs, drawers, panels, etc.

 **Lightweight objects:**
 Unlike Activities, Fragments or Dialogs, each Stage is a POJO (Plain Old Java Object).
-No factory methods required: there's no need to serialize data into a `Bundle`, or write a `Parcelable` implementation.
+There are no factory methods, and no need to serialize data into a `Bundle`, or write a `Parcelable` implementation just to pass data between screens.
 Just create `new Stage(...)`, pass it some arguments, and you're good to go.
 As a result, Screenplay is DI-friendly; [Dagger](https://github.com/square/dagger) is a fun partner.

 **View hot swapping:**
 Screenplay swaps Views in and out as Stages are pushed and popped from the backstack.
 Views are removed from their parent when they are no longer needed to avoid leaking memory.